xeltica-studio/DotFeather/docs/audio.md

 Audio Source is a class implemented `IAudioSource`.

-DotFeather has 2 built-in AudioSources, and you can [create original AudioSource](plugin/audiosource.md) to support any files.
+DotFeather has some built-in AudioSources supports Microsoft WAV and Ogg Vorbis format, and [DelegateAudioSource](audio/delegate.md) to create waveform programmably with callback function.
+You can also [create original AudioSource](plugin/audiosource.md) to support any files.

 `AudioPlayer` class can play Audio Sources.